 Degrees and Certifications:

 My name is Zach Nauschutz.
-This is officially my first year at Capitol Hill and I am so excited to get to work with the students, staff and families!
-I am the school counselor for 5th and 6th grade and look forward to supporting students as they navigate this transitional time in their lives.
+I am the school counselor for 1st - 4th grades and look forward to supporting students as they navigate the beginning stages of their educational journey.
 I am originally from a small town in eastern Wisconsin (Go Pack Go!!)
 I received my Bachelor's degree from the University of Wisconsin Oshkosh and my Master's from the University of Minnesota - Twin Cities.
-In my free time I like to play volleyball competitively, spend time with friends, visit family, go to the cabin, explore our many lakes, and read.
+In my free time I like to play volleyball competitively, spend time with friends, play with my dogs, visit family, go to the cabin, explore our many lakes, and read.

 Throughout the school year, I teach social/emotional, career, and academic counseling lessons, run counseling groups on a variety of topics, and am available to meet with students individually to provide short-term counseling services.
 I will be collaborating with the other counselors, social worker, teachers, and families to support our students to be the best they can be.

 Classroom Lessons: I teach preventative classroom counseling lessons throughout the school year.
-Lesson topics include but are not limited to: bully prevention, coping skills, personal safety, 5th grade transition and goal setting.
+Lesson topics include but are not limited to: bully prevention, coping skills, personal safety, and academic success.
 Students can use the skills learned from these lessons as they continue to navigate life.

 Individual Counseling: I will meet with students for a variety of reasons.
-Teachers, parents, or the students themselves can request to see me.
-Individual sessions might target family change, goal setting, peer conflict, coping skills, and anxiety.
+Teachers, parents, or the students themselves can request for me to meet with a student.
+Individual sessions might target family change, goal setting, peer conflict and resolution, coping skills, and anxiety.
 Individual counseling is not therapy, though it is brief and solution-focused.
 Individual counseling is confidential.